zachpino/comm-workshop-s18/week06/textswitch.md

 ### Dynamic Text

+(Back to our visualization.
+Make sure your census call is for congressional districts, and not counties.)

 Our plot looks good, but we still can't tell which district is which.
 So many indistinguishable orange dots!

 ![plot](late.png)